-Ayahuasca ceremonies at the Hummingbird ayahuasca center are led by Manain Amacifen, a fourth generation ayahuasquero with over 43 years of experience with the medicine.
+Ayahuasca ceremonies at the Hummingbird ayahuasca center are led by Don Fernando Laiche, a traditionally trained ayahuasquero with over 38 years of experience with the medicine.
+Fernando is one of the few reamaining ayahuasquero who spent years in the jungle, seeing only his maestro, dieting and learning the medicine plants of the Amazon.
 Our priority is to provide a safe and sacred space for healing where you can relax into the experience knowing you’ll be well cared for.
 Your wellbeing matters to us and at no stage while under the influence of ayahuasca will you be left out on your own.

 Being Apprehensive or Nervous is Normal